-- General Information: This section lists the faculty staff, terms for the current year, lecture (a) periods, a key (guide) to the course code system and definitions of terminology used.
-It includes information on the professional status and recognition of the Faculty's degrees, its links with professional bodies and the list of qualifications offered. - (b) Faculty Rules for Postgraduate Qualifications: This section covers the Faculty rules for each of the various programmes.
+- (a) General Information: This section includes information on the professional status and recognition of the Faculty's degrees, its links with professional bodies and the list of qualifications offered.
+It also includes lists of the various prizes, medals and scholarships awarded on academic merit and contains information on the criteria for the Dean's Merit List. - Rules for degrees: This section covers the Faculty rules for each of the various degree (b) programmes.
 These rules should be read in conjunction with the general University rules in the General Rules and Policies Handbook (Handbook 3).
-Students are expected to acquaint themselves with the rules in both Handbooks, to check annually whether the rules or curriculum requirements have changed since the last edition and to take particular note of the following: - rules relating to registration and examinations; - rules relating to changes of curriculum; - rules relating to leave of absence; - rules on Academic Conduct: - rules concerning dishonest conduct and plagiarism.
+Students are expected to acquaint themselves with the rules in both Handbooks and to check annually whether the rules or curriculum requirements have changed since the last edition.
+Important rules: All students must familiarise themselves with the Degree Rules in this Handbook.
+In addition, students must refer to Handbook 3, General Rules and Policies and particularly take note of the following: - rules relating to registration and examinations: - rules relating to changes of curriculum; - rules relating to leave of absence: - rules on Academic Conduct, N.B. the rules concerning dishonest conduct and plagiarism.